py2ras/TunicatesScrapers/README.md

-# Scrapper - Aniseed and GHOST
+# Scraper - Aniseed and GHOST

 This repo contains scripts for scrapping from 2 online data bases - aniseed and ghost Both are Tunicate gene expression databases.